Wager Mutiny: Bulkeley and the Speedwell survivors return to England

 Baynes says he did not keep a journal as the men 'would not suffer it'.

 The surviving mutineers had an anxious time before eventually securing passage to Rio de Janeiro on the brigantine Saint Catherine, which set sail on 28 March 1742.
-Once in Rio, internal and external diplomatic wrangling continually threatened to terminally complicate either their lives, or at least their return to England.
+Once in Rio, internal and external diplomatic wrangling continually threatened to complicate their lives, if not their return to England.
 King did not help the situation, having formed a violent gang that repeatedly terrorised his former shipmates on various pretexts, causing them to move to the opposite side of the city to avoid King.
-After many episodes of fleeing their accommodations, Bulkley, Cummins and the cooper, John Young, eventually sought protection from Portuguese authorities, as related by Captain Stanley Walter Croucher Pack:
+After many episodes of fleeing their accommodations, Bulkeley, Cummins, and the cooper, John Young, eventually sought protection from Portuguese authorities, as related by Captain Stanley Walter Croucher Pack:

 As soon as the ruffians had gone [King's gang], the terrified occupants left their house via the back wall and fled into the country.
 Early the next morning they called on the consul and asked for protection.
 He readily understood that they were all in mortal peril from the mad designs of the boatswain [King] and placed them under protection and undertook to get them on board a ship where they could work their passage.

 The mutineers eventually secured passage to Bahia aboard the Saint Tubes, which set sail on 20 May 1742.
 They gladly left King behind to continue causing criminal havoc in Rio.
 On 11 September 1742, Saint Tubes left Bahia bound for Lisbon, and from there they embarked in HMS Stirling Castle on 20 December bound for Spithead, England.
 They arrived on New Year's Day 1743, after an absence of more than two years.
 Events were also reported back to London from the British consul in Lisbon, in a dispatch dated 1 October 1742 (see images):